Mr. Bershteyn’s recent antitrust litigation representations include:

 From 2010 to 2011, Mr. Bershteyn was a special assistant to the president and associate White House counsel, advising senior administration officials on legal aspects of regulatory, economic, health and environmental policy.

 In 2019, Mr. Bershteyn was named as a senior fellow of the Administrative Conference of the United States (ACUS), an independent federal agency charged with improving the federal regulatory and administrative process, after having served as a public member since August 2013.
 Additionally, from 2011 to 2013, Mr. Bershteyn served on ACUS’ 10-member governing council, to which he was appointed by President Obama.

 Earlier in his career, Mr. Bershteyn served as a law clerk to Justice David H. Souter on the U.S. Supreme Court and Judge José A. Cabranes on the U.S. Court of Appeals for the Second Circuit.
 He also is a recipient of the Paul and Daisy Soros Fellowship for New Americans.

-Mr. Bershteyn also serves as the chair of the advisory board of the Institute for Policy Integrity at New York University Law School, board member of PeerForward and is a member of The American Law Institute.
-Mr. Bershteyn serves on the Firm’s Hiring and Ethics committees.
-He has been named to The Legal 500 U.S. and was named as a 2015 Rising Star by the New York Law Journal.
+Mr. Bershteyn also serves as the chair of the advisory board of the Institute for Policy Integrity at New York University Law School, a board member of PeerForward and Volunteers of Legal Service, a member of The American Law Institute and a trustee of the U.S. Supreme Court Historical Society.
+Mr. Bershteyn serves on the firm's Diversity, Ethics, Hiring and Pro Bono committees.